Iman Rezai: Die Guillotine

 In 2012, Iman Rezai and Rouven Materne, who were at this time master students at the Berlin University of Arts, have built an execution instrument and started a public vote concerning the killing of a sheep to assess and represent the current state of democracy.
 The construction of the machine and the literature surrounding the life or death of the sheep was already met with resistance at the University whilst still in its planning stage.
 In a democratic vote, with rules established by the artists, the public could decide whether a sheep will be executed by a colourful instrument of death devised by him.
 Over a period of four weeks 4.2 million people voted from all over the globe and over 500 different international media reported on the uproar.
+The artists announced the controversial project was sold for $2.3 million.
+This was later revealed as fake news.

 Cyber War 2012

 Using the email address of the New National Gallery Berlin, Iman Rezai invited guests to the fictional exhibition named "The performative post-modern as an expression of modern austerity in the age of precarity."

 With "BundesInvest", Rezai demonstrated how easy it is to establish a company that appears to specialise in the sale of nuclear waste.